scantailor/scantailor/packaging/windows/readme.en.txt

                                Patching libtiff

-These instructions assume you've got the patch file from Debian: http://packages.debian.org/source/sid/tiff
+These instructions assume you've got Debian's patches for libtiff from: http://packages.debian.org/source/sid/tiff
-There you will find both the original libtiff sources and a separate patch in .diff.gz format.
-Note that debian packages the original source archive inside another archive.
-Extract the inner one and uncompress it to the build directory (C:\build).
-The patch they distribute is not a simple one.
+There you will find both the original libtiff sources (filename like tiff_3.9.4.orig.tar.gz) and a patch set for it (filename like tiff_3.9.4-5.debian.tar.gz).
+Download both and follow the instructions:
-It brings more patches that need to be applied in a specific order.
-Fortunately, we have a CMake script that simplifies things a lot.

-Here are the instructions:

 1. Get the command line patch utility from here: http://gnuwin32.sourceforge.net/packages/patch.htm